vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/05_tattvatrayachintanAdhikAraH/17_a-chit-prakArAH.md

 It has been said in the following śloka  :

-“We [^f149] bow to Hari and proceed to expound the s'astra called Nyāya-Tattva :-
+“We [^f149] bow to Hari and proceed to expound the śastra called Nyāya-Tattva :-
 to Hari who sees, directly by perception and of His own accord, all things simultaneously."
 </details>